-Manufacturers are already producing and selling greater quantities of vehicles that require higher octane levels.6 This is because the smaller, turbocharged engines that increase vehicle efficiency also increase the tendency of the engine to exhibit engine knock.
+Manufacturers are already producing and selling greater quantities of vehicles that require higher octane levels.4 This is because the smaller, turbocharged engines that increase vehicle efficiency also increase the tendency of the engine to exhibit engine knock.
 Knock, which can be damaging to engines, can be reduced by adding octane to fuel.
 These turbocharged engines therefore need higher volumes of octane for optimized performance.

 Currently, the only widely available high octane fuel is premium gasoline, which has an octane rating of between 91 and 93.
-On April 6, the Energy Information Administration (EIA) reported that premium gasoline sales have risen from a low of 7.8 percent of fuel sales in 2008 to a recent high of 11.8 percent in September, 2015.
+On April 6, 2015, the Energy Information Administration (EIA) reported that premium gasoline sales have risen from a low of 7.8 percent of fuel sales in 2008 to a recent high of 11.8 percent in September, 2015.
 Historically, premium gasoline has been required only by luxury vehicles, and therefore has made up a small percentage of the overall gasoline market.
 According to EIA, increasing sales of newer, more efficient vehicles that require or recommend high octane fuel is driving the increased demand for premium gasoline.

 EIA also reports the share of the light duty fleet that requires or recommends the use of high octane fuel is increasing.
 In 2010, the percentage of new vehicles optimized for high octane fuels was 12.5 percent.
 In 2013 that number had increased to 14.2 percent of new vehicles on the road.
-EIA estimates that the share of turbocharged vehicles will dominate the passenger fleet by 2025, making up a projected 83.3 percent of the light duty fleet.7
+EIA estimates that the share of turbocharged vehicles will dominate the passenger fleet by 2025, making up a projected 83.3 percent of the light duty fleet.5 Indeed - EIA has even warned of a looming 'octane shortage' at U.S. petroleum refineries, if this manufacturing trend of smaller, more efficient engines continues.